 That looks on tempests and is never shaken;

 It is the star to every wandering bark,

 Whose worth's unknown, although his height be taken.

 Enjambment in Anne Carson's "The Glass Essay"

 Here are the first two stanzas of Anne Carson's long poem "The Glass Essay."
-The lack of punctuation at the end of the first stanza provides an example of an enjambed stanza.
+The continuation of the sentence from the end of the first stanza into the beginning of the second stanza is an example of an enjambed stanza.
 The second line of the first stanza and the first line of the second stanza are also enjambed.